munificent/game-programming-patterns/book/object-pool.markdown

 ^code 1

-The default constructor initializes the particle to &ldquo;not in use.&rdquo; A later call to `init()` initializes the particle to a live state.
+The default constructor initializes the particle to "not in use."
+A later call to `init()` initializes the particle to a live state.

 Particles are animated over time using the unsurprisingly named